alectrocute/nanowire/README.md

 Currently supported: rp0w

-Any instance of `nanowire`, `nanowire.local` is a placeholder TLD, as is the project name itself.
+Any instance of `nanowire`, `nanowire.local` is a placeholder domain, as is the project name itself.

 ### Installation